jracelis-hub/FTP-Server/README.md

 For handling multiple connections, I went with pthreads threads approach.
 Since, the amount requests client devices is less than 10 on my private network.
 This would satisfy the performance needs without being too overkill and on using other APIs like `select()` or `poll()`.
 If scalability was a requirement then I would go with an alternative approach.

-Although encryption is essential when sending data over the internet for security and privacy, this program will not include it as the transfers will partake within my LAN (local area network).
+Although encryption is essential when sending data over the internet for security and privacy, this program will not include it as the transfers be within my _LAN_ (local area network).

 ![program flow](images/flow_chart.png "Program Flow Chart")